-Objectives, content and organizationThe purpose is to educate candidates in modern biotechnological expertise, with particular empasis on marine resources.
+Objectives, content and organizationThe purpose is to educate candidates in modern biotechnological expertise, with particular empasis on use of marine resources, bioactive compounds, gene products and marine rest raw materials.
 You will qualify for careers in fields such as marine value creation, innovation and research.

 A good marine biotechnologist must have a broad base of knowledge and skills in basic molecular biology, chemistry and techniques and processes that use marine micro-organisms, plant and animal cells, or parts of these, to manufacture, develop or modify commercially useful products.
 On successful completion of the programme, the degree of MSc in Marine Biotechnology is awarded.

-HMS-0500, the compulsory safety course for laboratory work, must be taken by all students who carry out lab work.
+HMS-0501 (web-module), HMS-0502 (first aid, practical course), HMS-0504 (web-module), the compulsory safety course for laboratory work, must be taken by all students who carry out lab work.
 The compulsory parts of this multi-module course are taken online.
 The first aid part requires physical attendance.
-Students must fulfill the compulsory online modules before the semester starts to have access to the laboratory wings.
-There are no credits for this course.
-Registration for HMS-0500 web-modules.
+Students must fulfill the compulsory online modules as soon as the semester starts to have access to the laboratory wings.
+There are no credits for these courses.